nlsy-links/NlsyLinks/article/outline.md

 # Retrieving Data with the NLS Investigator
 * This will use much of the existing `NlsyInvestigator` vignette.

-Once a researcher has has a research idea, we suggest to then explore what the NLSY study can offer by poking around the (a) vast online documentation and (b) NLS Investigator.
+When a researcher pursues a new idea, we suggest to start by exploring what the NLSY can offer by poking around the (a) vast online documentation and (b) NLS Investigator.
 The documentation online (www.qqq), and has general information (*e.g.*, how to connect the nationally representative sample was collected), topical information (*e.g.*, what medical and health information has been collected across survey waves and subject ages), and descriptive summaries (*e.g.*, attrition over time for different race and ethnic groups).
 This material has helpful suggestions which variables are available and appropriate.

-With these hints, it's time to turn to select and download the specific variables from the NLS Investigator.
+With these hints, it's time to identify and download the specific variables from the NLS Investigator.
 The NLS Investigator is described briefly here (see the [NLS Investigator](https://github.com/LiveOak/NlsyLinks/blob/master/inst/doc/NlsInvestigator.pdf) vignette for more detailed instruction).
-Unless you need only a handful of variables, researches new to the NLSY should expect round trips as they iteratively improve and complete their variable set.
-First select the 'Study'
+Researchers new to the NLSY should expect at least a dozen round trips as they iteratively improve and complete their set of variables.
+First, select the 'Study', such as 'NLSY79 Child & Young Adult' (which corresponds to 'Nlsy79 Gen2' in our terminology.
+Second, select your desired variables, out of the tens of thousands available ones.

 ----------------------------------------------------